-After you are notified that your documentation is in order you will be invited to register for the appropriate series of examinations.
+After you are notified that your documentation is in order, you will be invited to register for the appropriate series of examinations.

 All applicants (with the exception of Temporary Visitor applicants) will be expected to take one or more examinations.
-The College uses three different examinations: The Examination for Professional Practice in Psychology (EPPP), The Written Jurisprudence Examination (WJE) and The Oral Examination.
+The College uses three different examinations for Registered Psychologist Applicants: The Examination for Professional Practice in Psychology (EPPP), The Written Jurisprudence Examination (WJE) and The Oral Examination.
 Applicants for Registered Psychologist registration may sit for the EPPP and the WJE in the order they wish.
 They can only proceed to the Oral Exam if they have been successful at both the EPPP and the WJE.

-To sign up for an exam, please complete the appropriate request form and submit the relevant fee.
-Please note that we must receive your request and administration fee for the EPPP before we will provide verification of your eligibility to Pearson VUE.
+When an applicant is eligible to sit an exam, they will be invoiced for the relevant examination fee.
+Once the invoice is paid, the applicant will be enrolled in the relevant examination.
+Please note that we must receive your administration fee for the EPPP before we provide verification of your eligibility to Pearson VUE.

 Note that the College does not provide examination preparation materials beyond this website.
-However, we have made available a document entitled Summary of Legislation affecting registrants in BC(CPBC-
+Review of Psychologists - Resources | CHCPBC is useful for applicants.